+We then discussed software reliability and dependability, and covered topics such as software reliability and software reliability models; the Cleanroom methodology, system availability, safety and security critical systems, and dependency engineering.
 We discussed formal methods, which consist of a set of mathematic techniques that provide an extra level of confidence in the correctness of the software.
 They may be employed to formally state the requirements of the proposed system, and to derive a program from its mathematical specification.
 They may be employed to provide a rigorous proof that the implemented program satisfies its specification.
 They have been mainly applied to the safety critical field.